STRML/react-router-component/docs/index.md

 Direct children of `Locations` router must be `Location` route descriptors.

-Each descriptor accepts a `path` property which specifies [URL pattern][url-pattern] and a `handler` property which declares a component which should render in case corresponding `path` is matched.
+Each descriptor accepts a `path` property which specifies URL pattern and a `handler` property which declares a component which should render in case corresponding `path` is matched.

+Parameters extracted from a `path` will be passed to a `handler` as props.
+In the example above, `UserPage` component will receive `username` prop on a successful location match.

 The final part is to render your `App` component which activates your router: